Jun12Shao/Naive-Bayes-Classifier-for-spam-filtering/README.md

 # Naive-Bayes-Classifier-for-spam-filtering
 This is a project of the course "Introduction to AI" at Concordia Univeristy

-(1)Install:
+(1) Install:
 Before running the code, the environment should have installed the following library: math, re, numpy, matplotlib.pyplot

-(2) choose experiment:
-After running, the program will require:

-Input the No. of experiment need to implement(1,2,3, 4 or 5):
+(2) Choosing experiment: After running, the program will require to input the No. of experiment needed to be implemented (1,2,3, 4 or 5):

 1: baseline experiment;